coderefinery/TTT4HPC_parallel_workflows/content/parallelization/array_jobs.md

 either adapt your code or generate more complex logic within the batch submission script using bash commands.
 We will not go into the details of bash programming here, but if you are familiar this can be a convenient way to achieve more complex input parameters.

-In the next section we will show you an alternative way to do this, which might be more convenient as it uses the language you commonly use to achieve the same goal.